 Some of the reasons why you might experience toothaches include:

 Tooth pain can manifest in different ways.
 It can be constant, throbbing, or sharp.
+In some cases, people only notice pain with certain triggers, such as when eating sweets.
 The pain can be excruciating enough to make it impossible to get any sleep or focus on anything.
 Toothaches can be accompanied by headaches, fever, inflammation around a tooth, or a weird taste in the mouth.

 Anyone who has tooth pain that lasts more than a couple of days, is excruciatingly painful, or is accompanied with a fever should seek the help of a general dentist immediately.
 The most painful toothaches are often signs of a tooth infection, which requires immediate dental care.